-Medical students see their future most often in clinical medicine, which is fully expected and justified, but one part

-Health is common weal which implies that health care belongs to everyone - the whole community of the medical profession is dedicated primarily to health, not an illness, and that is the part that makes preventive medicine and to the larger extent - the field of public health.
+Medical students see their future most often in clinical medicine, which is fully expected and justified, but one part of the medical profession is dedicated primarily to health, not an illness, and that is the part that makes preventive medicine and to the larger extent - the field of public health.
 The moment I met hygiene, and this was during my last year of faculty, that area became my orientation.